 Burns is a sixth generation Texas native, with a B.A. in Government from the University of Texas at Austin and a Master of Public Affairs from the University of Texas’ LBJ School.
 In addition to his public finance work, Burns also served as an advisor to the Austin City Council and as a policy analyst for the Texas Senate.

 Wally joined DART as cash and debt administrator in 2017.
-As Assistant Treasurer, Wally oversees DART's banking, debt compliance, cash management, cash processing, and handles investments of DART's $600 million portfolio.
+As Assistant Treasurer, Wally oversees DART's banking, debt compliance, cash management, cash processing, and handles investments of DART's $1.2 billion portfolio.

-Prior to DART, Wally has thirteen years (13) experience working at such cities as Southlake, Dallas, Arlington, and West University Place, Texas where he served in several roles including Treasurer, Cash and Debt Administrator, Budget Division Head, Procurement Division Head, and Utility Billing Division Head.
+Prior to DART, Wally has thirteen years (13) experience working at cities such as West University Place, Southlake, Dallas, and Arlington, Texas where he served in several roles including Treasurer, Cash and Debt Administrator, Budget Division Head, Procurement Division Head, and Utility Billing Division Head.

 Wally is a graduate of the University of North Texas with a Masters in Public Administration.
 In addition, Wally is a graduate of Texas Tech University with a Bachelors of Business Administration in Finance, Economics, and General Business.